 *All birding destinations are easily accessible with good transportation network and accommodation facilities are also available.

-Equip yourself with a good camera and a tripod, good binoculars and a good field guide and you are good to go.
+Equip yourself with a good camera, binocular and a tripod, along with Sabah’s expert field guide and you are good to go.
 We see birds everyday, but can you distinguish one bird song to another?
 Take up birding and you may just be able to!

 For more info please visit www.borneobirdfestival.com.